Mailu/Mailu/docs/configuration.rst

 Advanced settings
 -----------------

-The ``PASSWORD_SCHEME`` is the password encryption scheme.
-You should use the default value, unless you are importing password from a separate system and want to keep using the old password encryption scheme.
+The ``CREDENTIAL_ROUNDS`` (default: 12) is the number of rounds used by the password hashing scheme.
+You should use the default value.

 The ``SESSION_COOKIE_SECURE`` (default: True) setting controls the secure flag on the cookies of the administrative interface.
 It should only be turned off if you intend to access it over plain HTTP.